Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

 \subsection{Local topological types of geodesics}

-In order to study the average $\av{F}$ where the sum runs over all closed geodesics, we regroup its terms according to what we call the \emph{local (topological) type} $T$ of $\gamma$.
+In order to study the average $\av{F}$ where the sum runs over all closed geodesics, we regroup its terms according to what we call the \emph{local (topological) type} $\type$ of $\gamma$, a new notion coarser than the notion of mapping-class group orbit.
 This is done in \cref{sec:topol-types-curv}, and we refer the reader to \cref{sec:preliminaries} for the definitions of topological notions appearing below.

-The data of a local topological type is given by a pair $\eqc{S,\gamma}$, where $S$ is a \emph{topological surface with boundary}, and $\gamma$ is a \emph{closed filling loop} on $S$.
+The data of a local topological type is given by a pair $\eqc{\Sf,\curve}$, where $\Sf$ is a \emph{topological surface with boundary}, and $\curve$ is a \emph{filling loop} on $\Sf$.
 Several examples are represented in \cref{fig:local_types}.
 For instance, all simple geodesics are grouped in a local type, given by a simple loop in a cylinder.
 Another type, which we will describe in detail in this article, is the \emph{figure-eight}, i.e. geodesics with exactly one self-intersection, represented at the top of \cref{fig:local_pop}.
-For this type, $S$ is a \emph{pair of pants} (a surface of signature $(0,3)$).
+For this type, $\Sf$ is a \emph{pair of pants} (a surface of signature $(0,3)$).